Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-05-28-the-bridge-of-expression-unlocking-the-831-hz-solfeggio-frequency-for-the-senses-chakra.md

 tweet-title: The Bridge of Expression - Unlocking the 831 Hz Solfeggio Frequency for the Senses Chakra
 tweet-description: Discover 831 Hz, the Solfeggio frequency for the Senses Chakra.
 Learn how it harmonizes intuition and expression, turning sensitivity into a strength for clearer communication.
 date: 2023-05-28
-keywords: frequency benefits, Brain Beats, Frequencies, brainwave entrainment, sound therapy, pure tone,Solfeggio frequency, Senses Chakra, indigo chakra, throat chakra, third eye chakra, intuition, expressiveness, hypersensitivity, sensitivity, sound healing, meditation, energy healing, chakra balancing, spiritual gifts
+keywords: frequency benefits, Brain Beats, Frequencies, brainwave entrainment, sound therapy, pure tone, Solfeggio frequency, Senses Chakra, indigo chakra, throat chakra, third eye chakra, intuition, expressiveness, hypersensitivity, sensitivity, sound healing, meditation, energy healing, chakra balancing, spiritual gifts, 831 Hz
 ---

 In the ancient and healing scale of Solfeggio frequencies, each tone holds a key to unlocking a different aspect of our being.
 While many are familiar with the foundational root chakra frequency or the heart-centered 528 Hz, there exists a profoundly transformative frequency that works on a more nuanced energy center: **831 Hz**, the key to balancing the elusive Senses Chakra.